tasks/docs/docs/themes.md

 ### Accents

-Tasks offers a choice of 17 accent colors.
+Tasks.org offers a choice of 17 accent colors.
 Accent colors are used to highlight important user interface elements in Android.
 Only one accent color may be selected at a time.
 Accent colors will be desaturated in dark themes